FOREX-Euro slips further but little faith in dollar rally

 "If you ask whether dollar/yen is going to head higher or lower, I think downside risks are increasing," said Satoshi Okagawa, senior global markets analyst for Sumitomo Mitsui Banking Corporation in Singapore, adding that the greenback could head gradually lower against the yen.

-The crisis in Ukraine has also supported the safe-haven yen currency and the market will an eye on a May 11 separatist referendum.
+Simmering tensions in the Ukraine have also supported the safe-haven yen currency and the market kept an eye on a May 11 separatist referendum.

 * says offering $850 million convertible senior notes due 2022, up from $750 million announced earlier Source text (http://bit.ly/2n5Bf8C) Further company coverage: